zanza00/akka-http-playground/README.md

 User-Agent: HTTPie/0.9.9

 HTTP/1.1 200 OK
-Content-Length: 22
+Content-Length: 55
 Content-Type: application/json
-Date: Sat, 24 Feb 2018 12:41:34 GMT
+Date: Sun, 25 Feb 2018 17:19:57 GMT
 Server: akka-http/10.0.6

 {
     "id": 1,
+    "lastSeen": "25/02/2018 18:19:57",
     "status": "IN"
 }
 ```

 #### Forcing the drone status

-You can update the status of a drone using _ID_ using __PUT__ and specifying the status in the body of the request
+You can update the status of a drone using _ID_ using __PUT__ and specifying the status in the body of the request.
+In this way the _lastSeen_ field is not updated.

 Request: